dustinpfister/blog_posts/_posts/threejs-light.md

 layout: post
 categories: three.js
 id: 963
-updated: 2023-06-26 07:00:30
+updated: 2023-06-26 07:28:45
-version: 1.33
+version: 1.34
 ---

 When making a [threejs](https://en.wikipedia.org/wiki/Three.js) project there will be at least some projects in which I might want to add one or more light sources to a [scene object](/2018/05/03/threejs-scene/).
-When adding mesh objects to a scene I have to give a material, and some materials will not show up at all if it just has say a color value and no light source.
-This is because the color property of a material is treated differently from one material to another and will not work the same way when compared to another.
-This is the case when comparing the [standard material](/2021/04/27/threejs-standard-material/) to that of the [basic material](/2018/05/05/threejs-basic-material/), the standard material will react to light sources while the basic material will not.

 There are a lot of options to choose from when it comes to light sources, and sense this post will be a general overview of light in threejs I will be going over what some of those options are.
 However there are also a whole lot of other things that branch off from the use of light sources that I am also going to want to write about also here while I am at it.

 <!-- more -->